YOU ARE BOUVÉ

 Complete all courses and requirements listed below unless otherwise indicated.

-Applicants must have at least two semesters of undergraduate courses (or their equivalent) in each of the following:
+Applicants must have at least one semester of undergraduate courses (or their equivalent) in each of the following:

-Please send all required documents directly to the PharmGrad Application portal.
+Please send all required documents directly to the Northeastern University Application Portal.

-Note: Applicants with deficiencies in their baccalaureate courses may be admitted to the MS Program and allowed to take undergraduate courses at Northeastern University concurrently with certain graduate courses.
-Students admitted with deficiencies must remove them within the first year of graduate study.
+NOTE: Applicants who are missing no more than one prerequisite course may be considered for conditional admission to the MS Program, provided they have satisfactorily completed the majority of the required prerequisites.
+Those admitted conditionally will be allowed to take undergraduate courses at Northeastern University concurrently with certain graduate courses.
+All prerequisite deficiencies must be resolved within the first year of graduate study.

 A baccalaureate degree or its equivalent in biology, chemistry, medical technology, pharmacy, chemical engineering or a related field.